 This neighbourhood is a melting pot of cultures and an artsy hotspot.

-Wander down colourful streets lined with independent shops, cafes, and vintage stores.
+Spend a couple of hours in Kreuzberg by wandering down the streets lined with independent shops, cafes, and vintage stores.
 Keep an eye out for cool street art and hidden courtyards.
+Visit Markthalle Neun, a historic market hall, then take a walk along the Landwehr Canal, a peaceful spot to soak in the neighbourhood’s laid-back vibe.

-I got to know this neighbourhood by going on a fun food tour.
-Where a local brings you to the best foodie hotspots while telling you about the history of this area of Berlin.
-It’s like multiple tours rolled into one – walking, history and food! 🌟 Read about my food tour experience.
+I got to know this neighbourhood by going on a fun food tour, where a local brings you to the best foodie hotspots while telling you about the history of this area of Berlin.

 Alexanderplatz: the hub and heart of the city